slothdude/facebook-chatbot/README.md

 *still making this better but it works*
-*thoughts on what to add next: spotify api?*
+*thoughts on what to add next: spotify api? more google language processing?*

 Trying it yourself
 ==========